jason1chiu/Professional_README_Generator/README.md

-# README Generator
+# Professional README Generator
 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) The application is covered under the [MIT License](https://opensource.org/licenses/MIT).
 ## Description
-The driving force behind my creation of a README Generator is to promote the consistent use of professional README.md files among developers, thereby enabling users to gain a clear understanding of the functionality and purpose of their projects.
+The driving force behind my creation of a README Generator is to promote the consistent use of professional README.md files among developers, thereby enabling users to gain a clear understanding of the functionality and purpose of their projects..
 The impetus for constructing this project is to provide developers, including myself, with a simple means of generating descriptive README.md for projects akin to this one.
 By prompting developers with a series of questions to consider when preparing their project for sharing, it resolves the challenge of crafting a comprehensive README.md thatt incorporates crucial elements such as the title, description, installation instructions, usage guidelines, credits, and licensing information.
 Through the use of JavaScript, node.js, and npm, I acquired the knowledge to utilize the command line interface in the terminal to ask pertinent questions and retrieve corresponding answers, culminating in the generation of a descriptive README.md.
 ## Table of Contents:
 1. [Installation](#installation)
 2. [Usage](#usage)